Limitations of the Markovian approximation in the harmonic oscillator: Introduction

 \section{Introduction}

-The description of the non-equilibrium dynamics of open quantum systems continues to present many challenges \cite{breuer2002theory,10.1007/978-3-540-44835-8_7,gardiner2004quantum,schaller2014open,tauber2014critical,breuer2016colloquium,de2017dynamics,Weiss2022}.
-In spite of much progress, many details of the modelling of the interaction of the degrees of freedom of the system and the bath(s) are far from obvious.
-In the celebrated system-interaction-bath framework, exact quantum Langevin equations can be derived.
-From these microscopic derivations, the quantum fluctuation-dissipation theorem ({\sc qfdt}) follows, such that the relaxation towards the thermodynamic equilibrium state is guaranteed, but the resulting dynamics cannot be markovian \cite{ford1965,ford1988,gardiner2004quantum,hanggi2005fundamental,sieberer2015thermodynamic,ford2017fluctuation,araujo2019axiomatic,Weiss2022}.
-Here, we are interested in physical situations with a large separation of the time-scales between the system and the bath such that an effective and approximate markovian description of the system's dynamics becomes feasible.
+The description of the non-equilibrium dynamics of open quantum systems continues to present many challenges \cite{cohen2001,breuer2002theory,10.1007/978-3-540-44835-8_7,gardiner2004quantum,schaller2014open,tauber2014critical,Caldeira2014,breuer2016colloquium,de2017dynamics,alicki2018,Weiss2022}.
+In spite of much progress, many details of the modelling of the interaction between the degrees of freedom of the system and the bath(s) are far from obvious.
+In the celebrated system-interaction-bath framework, exact quantum Langevin equations can be derived. {}From these microscopic derivations, the {\em quantum fluctuation-dissipation theorem} ({\sc qfdt}) follows, such that the relaxation towards the thermodynamic quantum equilibrium state is guaranteed, but the resulting dynamics cannot be Markovian ~\cite{ford1965,ford1988,gardiner2004quantum,hanggi2005fundamental,sieberer2015thermodynamic,ford2017fluctuation,araujo2019axiomatic,Weiss2022}.
+This work aims to deepen our understanding of the limitations of the Markovian hypothesis—which assumes weak system–environment correlations and a clear separation between system timescales and bath correlation times—within two paradigmatic models of the damped harmonic oscillator.